nhatnhat011/gproxyplusplus/README.md

 - `password`		your battle.net/PVPGN password
 - `channel`			the first channel to join after logging into battle.net/PVPGN
 - `war3version`		the Warcraft III version to connect to battle.net/PVPGN with
-- `bonjour`     1 if Warcraft version using bonjour
 - `lanversion`  the Warcraft III version tto connect to LAN Game (Reforged = 100)
 - `port`			  the port GProxy++ should listen for the local player on
 - `exeversion`		used with PVPGN servers